CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-impression-logfile.md

-# REST API: Impression Record Information
+# Impression Record Information

 Every impression from messages sent via Marketing Suite is logged in the cdm-impression log files.
+Each record represents the opening of an email by a destination, which means there can be multiple impressions for a single destination.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order:

 | Data         | Description                                             |
 | ------------ | ------------------------------------------------------- |